piuppi/Proof-of-Concepts/AudimexEE/README.md

 ### Proof of concept (POC)

 #### AudimexEE before **14.1.1** version is vulnerable to **SQL Injection**.
-An attacker with limited privileges (auditor profile) can achieve a SQL injection via 'object_path' parameter, using a payload for trigger a 'error-based' or 'boolean-based blind', that can lead in data leakage.
+An attacker with limited privileges (auditor profile) can achieve a SQL injection via 'object_path' parameter, using a payload to trigger a 'error-based' or 'boolean-based blind', that can lead in data leakage.

 - Go to **[SQL Injection](SQLInjection.md)**